-Epidermoid and pilar cysts look like small smooth lumps under the skin surface.
+Epidermoid and pilar cysts look like small smooth lumps under the surface of your skin.
 They are generally benign (non-cancerous) and usually cause no harm or problems.
 If required, they can usually be removed easily by a small operation done under local anaesthetic.
-The main reason why some people want them removed is for cosmetic reasons, as they can look unsightly.
+The main reason why some people want them removed is for cosmetic reasons, as they can sometimes look unsightly.

 What are epidermoid and pilar cysts?

 A cyst is a sac that is filled with a fluid or semi-fluid material.
 Cysts develop in various places in the body and arise from different tissues in the body.
 Two of the most common types of cyst that occur under the skin surface are epidermoid and pilar cysts.
 These cysts used to be called sebaceous cysts but this term is no longer correct, as the origin of these cysts is not from the sebaceous glands in the skin (as was once thought).